austingray/reaxpress/README.md

 # Reaxpress

-(This is an attempt at a Proof of Concept early stage Work in Progress...
-PoCesWiP!)

-A boilerplate bundled with a CLI for rapidly prototyping Express/React sites.
+A boilerplate bundled with a CLI for rapid Express/React prototyping.

 Features: